noisebridge/gung-heap/README.md

 ### Why?

-1. To empower others to learn from your success
+1. To empower others to learn from your projects
 2. To share knowledge with the people after you

 "Gung Heap" is a quasi-[portmanteau](https://en.wikipedia.org/wiki/Portmanteau) of "Gung Ho" and "Dung Heap".
 It is inspired by the [Programmer Archaeologists](https://en.wikipedia.org/wiki/A_Deepness_in_the_Sky#Interstellar_culture) of the Qeng Ho, pronounced `Chung Ho` and rhyming with "Gung Ho".
 So, consider yourself a programmer archaeologist when you use this stuff.